Submitty/submitty.github.io/_docs/developer/project_ideas.md

 5. **Static Program Analysis**

-   We are currently using simple static analysis in our intro programming courses to verify students are using (or not using) specific language features.
-In order to expand these checks we are working
+   We are currently using simple lexical (token-based) static analysis in our intro programming courses to verify students are using (or not using) specific language features.
+In order to expand these checks we are working on producing and analyzing an abstract syntax tree of the submitted code.

    [Publications](http://submitty.org/publications/)